-GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in financial services sector by value and volume for 2020 in its report, ‘Global and FS M&A Review and Financial Adviser League tables’.
+GlobalData, a leading data and analytics company, has revealed its global league tables for top 10 financial advisers in financial services sector by value and volume for 2021 in its report, ‘Global and Financial Services M&A Report Financial Adviser League Tables 2021’.

 Top advisers by value and volume

 Goldman Sachs has become the top M&A financial adviser in the financial services sector for 2021 by both value and volume.

 Goldman Sachs advised on 76 deals worth $134.1bn.

 GlobalData lead analyst Aurojyoti Bose said: “Not only did Goldman Sachs advise on more than 70 deals in 2021, the highest of the advisors we tracked, around 40% were billion-dollar deals, valued more than or equal to $1 billion.
 These big-ticket deals helped the firm secure the top spot in both metrics.”